biogeme.biogeme module

 User notes

-• the estimated model is applied on the validation set,
+• The model is applied to the validation set to compute the log likelihood.

 Parameters: